 Healthcare organizations are being warned to guard against a ransomware group known as Hive.

-The Department of Health and Human Resources sent a note to analysts this week.
+The Department of Health and Human Services sent a note to analysts this week.
 The advisory said that Hive is a relatively new organization, only operating since June 2021.

 However, Hive “has been very aggressive in targeting the US health sector,” the HHS Cybersecurity Program advisory said.

 Hospitals and healthcare organizations have become frequent targets of cyberattacks in recent years.
 Already in 2022, more than 100 breaches involving patient records have been reported to the health department.

 Ransomware attacks in particular pose serious danger to healthcare organizations, both due to the threat to patient care, the disruption of services and the costs.

 The HHS alert notes that Hive engages in “double extortion,” where attackers breach a healthcare system, steal data and then threaten to release it unless they are paid.
 Hive also has a data leak site accessible on the dark web, HHS says.

 Srinivas Loke, the senior director, product management at Ordr, a cybersecurity company in California, discussed double extortion at the HIMSS Global Health conference last month.
 “The double extortion technique has become very common when it comes to ransomware,” Loke said.